Take a unique glimpse on how each book came to life...

 Often times I find knowing when to stop the research the most difficult.
 I never "throw out" my research, even if it all does not make it into the current work-in-progress...one never knows when it will come in handy for a new manuscript.
 Here's to the next bit of research taking a life of it's own on!

-Throughout the years of watching my nieces, nephews and my own children compete in one sport or another it became concerning how some coaches, teammates and parents thought the almighty win was the most important outcome to a game.
-Sometimes even encouraging the children to cheat or inflict bodily harm to an opponent to win.
+My writing muse sprouts up from many different directions.
+For Hockey Agony my inspiration came from watching my nieces, nephews and my own children compete in one sport or another.
+Over time it became concerning how some coaches, teammates and parents thought the almighty win was the most important outcome to a game.
+Sometimes even encouraging children to cheat or inflict bodily harm to an opponent to win.
 In today’s day and age it’s more important than ever to teach our children that “honesty is the best policy” and good sportsmanship is imperative.
-It may sound like a cliché to some, but without honesty and staying to true one’s self we would all self destruct.
+It may sound like a cliché to some, but without honesty and staying true to one’s self we would all self-destruct.

 I used the backdrop of hockey since several of my nephews and a niece are avid hockey players and I wanted to pay tribute to them since I chose different names for the characters.

-For Hockey Agony, even though the story honesty and peer pressure is based around the sport hockey, it’s important to overcome peer pressure in any circumstance that presents itself.
+For Hockey Agony, even though the story of honesty and peer pressure is based around the sport of hockey, it’s important to overcome peer pressure in any circumstance that presents itself.

 I have always had a fascination for American History and living in the historical hamlet of Tappan, New York is a constant reminder of the rich history of our country.
 And when the opportunity arose at the end of the Institute of Children’s Literature Writing for Children and Teenagers course to create an outline for a book idea I naturally gravitated toward the Underground Railroad.